 Most of your time for the class will be devoted to preparing for the tests, which will occur nearly every Monday of the week.
 On the class webpage, under the “Exam schedule” link, there are links to problems upon which the test will be based as well as the answers to those problems.
 The test questions will be similar to these practice problems, but will rarely be exactly the same.
 As this schedule indicates, the first test will be September 11th.

-Nearly every evening, there will be homework, usually consisting of a short Webassign problem set and a video.
+Nearly every evening, there will be homework, usually consisting of a short Webassign problem set.
 Sign-up for a Webassign account here, using the class code “longmeadow.ma 6020 6948”.
 Videos and the related questions are posted on the class website.
 Occasionally, reading a set of notes on a physics topic will replace a Webassign assignment.
 In general, I will try to keep the homework around thirty minutes nightly, as I know students have other classes and often many other commitments.
 The Webassign sets should be relatively straight-forward and are simply intended to review past material, the nightly videos should give you a sense of some of the interesting aspects of the subject and its applications, and the occasional set of notes will save us from wasting class time with me writing something on the board and then you writing that same something in your notebooks.
 Beyond all of that, expect to spend one to three hours preparing for each exam, which will be based upon problems demonstrated and conceptual questions practiced in class.
 If you miss an exam, you are expected to take it the next time the class meets.

 A student who misses more than 7 classes of a subject during one marking period may fail the course that quarter.
 At the teacher's discretion, the student may receive the lesser of a grade of 59 or the actual grade earned.
 If absent, send me an email asking for what was missed.
 If school is cancelled for any reason, check the class website for any assignments.